AnushkaaBansal/dummy-branch-app/README.md

    ```bash
    docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
    ```

-## Troubleshooting

-### Certificate Errors

-If you see certificate errors in your browser:
-1. Make sure you've run the setup script as administrator
-2. Manually install the certificate by double-clicking `nginx/ssl/branchloans.crt`
-3. Select "Local Machine" and place the certificate in the "Trusted Root Certification Authorities" store

-### Port Conflicts

-If you get port conflicts (especially on Windows):
-- Stop any applications using ports 80, 443, or 5432
-- Or update the ports in `docker-compose.yml`

-## License

-MIT

 ### 1. Configure Local Domain
 Add the following line to your hosts file (`C:\Windows\System32\drivers\etc\hosts`):
 ```